itaki/UbuntuSetup/install_update_cursor/install_update_cursor.md

 7. Added interactive confirmation for updates
 8. Implemented backup and restore functionality
 9. Added process management to handle multiple Cursor instances
+10. Removed autostart entries to prevent automatic background processes
+11. Improved process detection to be more precise and reliable
+12. Made the script more resilient to processes that can't be terminated

 ### Other Potential Issues